Introduction

 Mistake 3: Ignoring Video Testimonials

 Video content is shared 12 times more than text on social media.
 A 30-second clip of a café owner talking about how fair trade coffee boosted their business is worth a thousand written reviews.
+Yet many businesses skip video because it seems harder.
+Start simple—record on a smartphone.

 Mistake 4: Not Updating Testimonials

-Mistake 5: Failing to Link to the Certification
+Mistake 5: Failing to Link to Certification

 Frequently Asked Questions